mhelvens/latex-pkgloader/README.md

 Documentation
 -------------

-`pkgloader.pdf` is provided directly in the package archive.
+`pkgloader.pdf` is provided directly in the package archive or [via CTAN](http://mirrors.ctan.org/macros/latex/contrib/pkgloader/pkgloader.pdf).
 To generate the documentation yourself, run LaTeX on pkgloader.tex.
 (`pkgloader.tex` does not contain the package code itself; it inputs `pkgloader.sty` directly to document the implementation)

 License
 -------